ietf-wg-nmop/draft-ietf-nmop-digital-map-concept/draft-ietf-nmop-simap-concept.md

 : SIMAP must provide capability to navigate inside the topology layer and between the topology layers.

 REQ-EXTENSIBLE:
 : SIMAP must be extensible with metadata.
-As examples, a controller or the application could add a custom “location” attribute to a node to record its physical site, or a controller could attach a “vendorId” field to a device node.
+As examples, a controller or the client application could add a custom “location” attribute to a node to record its physical site, or a controller could attach a “vendorId” field to a device node.
 This demonstrates that arbitrary key‑value metadata can be appended to any element in the model without altering the core schema.